 8.Consider Location: The location of the MBA program can also play a crucial role in your experience.
 Research the surrounding area and consider factors such as cost of living, job opportunities, and quality of life.

-Making Yourself Memorable by Posing Unique Questions
+Making Yourself Memorable by Posing Unique Questions — Not the Same Ones Everyone Else Asks

 In addition coming up with pertinent MBA questions to ask interviewers, it’s also important to think about how you can make yourself stand out during your MBA program experience.
 One way to do this is by asking unique and thoughtful questions during the admissions process.